 “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”

 Chlamydia and Gonorrhea are the most common notifiable infectious diseases in the US.

-Both, Chlamydia and Gonorrhea, can cause severe reproductive complications and co-infection can lead to a higher transmission rate of HIV.
+Both, chlamydia and gonorrhea, can cause severe reproductive complications and co-infection can lead to a higher transmission rate of HIV.
 Rapid detection and prompt treatment of patients and partners is imperative to prevent spreading.
 One of the most urgent global public health concerns is the emergence of extensively drug-resistant gonorrhea.

 Inappropriate treatment can also occur if an LGV infection is not recognized.
 LGV is a Chlamydia sub-type with increased virulence causing more invasive infection of the lymph system compared to CT non-LGV infections.
-LGV requires a different treatment regimen but molecular testing to discriminate LGV from non-LGV infections is generally not done.
+LGV requires a more rigorous treatment regimen but molecular testing to discriminate LGV from non-LGV infections is generally not done.

 The Benefit - where are we going.

 Although desired, Patient tailored treatment is not widely implemented yet.
 The greatest barrier for achieving it today are economic constraints.
 Sefunda is taking one step further towards this vision by bridging the gap between cost intense and time-consuming lab testing and empiric treatment.
 We provide actionable information right at the bedside, the emergency department, private practice or the local pharmacy.